News

 Starting this fall I have joined the Madison Art Collection and Lisanby Museum as their Curator of Coins.
 I'm excited to take a …

-Student Research at SIES 2023 The work of several JMU honors students and capstone projects was presented last week at the 2023 IEEE …
+Student Research at SIEDS 2023 The work of several JMU honors students and capstone projects was presented last week at the 2023 IEEE …

 Projects